Your Guide to Protein, Fermentation & Greens

-- The ONLY 100% fermented and 100% organic fermented greens formula
+- The ONLY 100% organic fermented greens formula

 - Includes over 28 grasses, fruits and vegetables, most of which are grown on Factors Farms

 - Each one-scoop serving is the equivalent of 8 servings of fruits and vegetables

-- Available in delicious organic chocolate and tropical flavors, and unflavored (Greens)
+- Available in delicious organic chocolate and tropical flavours, and unflavoured

 - Vegan friendly, non-GMO, gluten free, and dairy free